jdhonea/JCloudCrypt/README.md

 usage: JCloudCrypt [OPTION] -e \<FILE>
 usage: JCloudCrypt -d \<FILE>
+-c,--checkkey Checks the encrypted password.
+Requires the decryption flag,
+ but does not continue with decryption step.
+Returns 0 on success, 1 on
+failure.
 -d,--decrypt \<FILE> File to be decrypted.
 Options will be read from file header.
 -e,--encrypt \<FILE> File to be encrypted